 Arriving at polo in the park

-We arrived nice and early, around 12 – the polo didn’t start until 2pm – in order to get a prime spot.
-We decide to base ourselves in the Lansons champagne enclosure, which was lovely and all decorated in pink to match the branding of their rose.
+We arrived at the Hurlingham club nice and early, around 12 – the polo didn’t start until 2pm – in order to get a prime spot.
+We decide to base ourselves in the Lansons champagne enclosure, which was lovely and all decorated in pink to match the branding of their rosé champagne.

 We were even treated to the red arrows flying off above after the Trooping of the Colour, thanks Queenie! 😊